lokkju/pixilate/README.md

 #### Preventing Facebook from viewing the full image
 - Only members of the group will have access to see any photos
 - Facebook's own IP ranges can be blocked entirely, or can be served pixilated images always

+#### Costs
+- while the S3 storage costs money, it is neglible ($0.03/GB/month)
+- by using per group S3 buckets, usage can be easily tracked for cost accounting purposes
+- the service could easily be ad supported
+- media could be deleted after X number of days, minimizing costs at the expense of group history

 ## Future Additions
 - Support more than just FB groups.